thinkinginbinary/thinkinginbinary/README.md

 Matt previously explored building a digital philosophy school, worked on music production using DAWs such as Ableton/Reaper/Audacity & more, explored creating a new way to play guitar, created new yoga positions, explored developing nerdy languages similar to Elvish, has attended some dance events/parties/salsa lessons, enjoyed hiking/soccer/basketball, enjoyed visiting libraries/museums, attended sports events, worked on building a Web3 MMO, experimented with diet, art, music, physical movement, sleep cycles, lucid dreaming & a myriad of other areas as well as spent a good chunk of time binging online media including TV series, Films such as LOTR, Harry Potter Star Wars, Marvel, GoT, indie films, crime dramas & fantasy based films/series & in depth documentaries in different areas.

 If you take the time to read all of this, thank you.
-I will try to make time to update my Github bio again once I am employed in a new position.
+I will try to make time to update my Github bio again once I am part of a new team.

 <!--
 **thinkinginbinary/thinkinginbinary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.